Lab 9: Bimanual Knob Rotation Frequency and Hypothesis Testing with EXCEL

 (7) What is the correlation between the data for IN PHASE and ALT PHASE for your subjects?
 The correlation between DOMINANT and NON-DOMINANT HAND?
 Use "Pearson" function in EXCEL.

-will give in class a URL on the EN123 website that will locate a one-question
+class a URL on the EN123 website that will locate a one-question take-home quiz.

-take-home quiz.
-The quiz will involve understanding topics from lecture, including
+The quiz will involve understanding topics from lecture, including the binomial

-the binomial distribution, Poisson distribution, normal distribution, t-test,
+distribution, Poisson distribution, normal distribution, t-test, and correlation.

 Reading: The lectures notes on Hypothesis Testing, and the selected parts of the Loftus and Loftus book, chpt 7-10..